Rinus Gerritsen: Career

 They achieved worldwide fame with their international hit songs "Radar Love" in 1973, which went to number one on the Dutch chart, reached the top ten in the United Kingdom, and went to number thirteen on the United States chart, "Twilight Zone" in 1982, and "When the Lady Smiles" in 1984.
 During their career they had nearly 30 top-ten singles on the Dutch charts and released 25 studio albums.

-In 1979, Gerritsen released his first solo album, in collaboration with Michael van Dijk.
+In 1979, Gerritsen released his first solo album, in collaboration with Michel van Dijk.
 As a producer, Rinus has produced albums for Herman Brood and the band Urban Heroes.
 In 1985, Gerritsen opened the Rock Palace music store with Zuiderwijk.
 Rinus also writes articles for Dutch music magazine De Bassist.

 Steve Harris of Iron Maiden counts Gerritsen as an important influence.

 On 5 February 2021, the band's manager announced to the Dutch press that their active career was over due to George Kooymans' serious illness.